In 2021, the Tennessee General Assembly updated state law to ensure all students have the support they need to read and perform on grade level.

 If a 3rd grade student receives "approaching" on the ELA portion of the TCAP, the child's parent may also submit an appeal within 14 days of receiving the retention decision from their child's school, documenting their child's growth on an approved benchmark of the Tennessee Universal Reading Screener or an event that impacts a child's ability to perform well on an assessment.
 Appeals must be submitted by parents/ legal guardians.

-- Third Grade Retention Parent Appeal Form (Will be live May 30-June 30)
+- Third Grade Retention Parent Appeal Form

 - NOTE: THE WINDOW FOR FAMILIES TO SUBMIT AN APPEAL BEGINS MAY 30, 2023 AND ENDS JUNE 30, 2023.

 - Summer Programming District Flexibilities

 - Summer Programming Transportation Capital Purchase

 - Summer Programming Safety Guidance